marselomeri/airliner/apps/ld/README.rst

 Landing Detector
 ====================================

-The :term:`ld` application detects if the vehicle is landed, free falling, had ground contact or flying.
+The :term:`LD` application detects if the vehicle is landed, free falling, had ground contact or flying.

 .. toctree::
    :caption: Contents